 What Causes Screen Flickering?

-App Incompatibility – When you personalize your PC into your own digital hub, you will be downloading various programs and applications.
-There may be certain cases where your laptop may not be able to handle the spec and parameters of specific applications, and this is what could be causing your screen to flicker.
+When you personalize your PC into your own digital hub, you will be downloading various programs and applications.
+Unfortunately, there may be certain cases where your laptop may not be able to handle the spec and parameters of specific applications, and this is what could be causing your screen to flicker.

 So, you need to figure out which app is causing your screen to flicker.
 Do you notice the flickering screen when you open a specific app?